Endorsement of TCFD Recommendations

 1. Governance

 The Company’s board of directors ("Board of Directors” or “Board”) established the Sustainability Promotion Committee to study issues related to sustainability and to pursue responses to these issues.The Sustainability Promotion Committee is chaired by the Executive Officer responsible for sustainability promotion.
-It consists of each executive officer responsible for general affairs, personnel affairs, and group strategy, respectively, General Managers responsible for general affairs, personnel affairs, and group strategy, and representatives from major group operating companies.
+It consists of each executive officer responsible for general affairs, personnel affairs, and management strategy, respectively, General Managers responsible for general affairs, personnel affairs, and management strategy, and representatives from major group operating companies.
 The Executive Officer responsible for sustainability promotion manages the affairs of the committee.

 As organization under the Sustainability Promotion Committee, the Company established the Environmental Subcommittee to analyze scenarios, risks, and opportunities related to climate change.
 The subcommittee also formulates response measures and makes recommendations to the Sustainability Promotion Committee.
 The Sustainability Promotion Committee meets quarterly (five times during fiscal 2021, four times during fiscal 2022, three times during 2023) to assess the current situation regarding climate change and to consider responses based on the recommendations of the Environmental Subcommittee, etc. Outcomes from these meetings are reported to and set as an agenda item by the Board of Directors through the channel of the Board of Executive Officers.
 After deliberation by the Board of Directors, the Board of Executive Officers issues instructions to the Sustainability Promotion Committee and each group company.